openplayerjs/openplayerjs/docs/customize.md

   icon:'/path/to/image',
   id: '[MY CONTROL ID]',
   title: '[TOOLTIP LABEL]',
+  content: '', // Can override the content generated inside the control
   // Possible values: 'bottom-left', 'bottom-middle', 'bottom-right',
   // 'left', 'middle', 'right', 'top-left', 'top-middle', 'top-right',
   // or `main` to add it in the video area